wpdulyea/Projects/python/Py3Row/README.md

 `pyrow.pyrow.getMonitor(forceplot=False)` - returns data from the monitor in dictionary format, keys listed below with descriptions

-- time = Monitor time in seconds
+- time = Monitor time or time left in workout in seconds
-- distance = Monitor distance in meters
+- current distance = Monitor distance in meters
 - spm = Strokes per Minute
 - power = Power in watts
 - pace = /500m pace